quasarframework/quasar/docs/src/pages/quasar-cli-vite/developing-browser-extensions/background-script.md

 There are wide variety of events available to the browser extension background script - Google is your friend if you're trying to do something in this area.

 What if you want to modify the underlying web page content in some way?
-That's where we'd use `content-hooks.js`.
+That's where we'd use content scripts (eg. `my-content-scripts.js`).
 Let's look at that in the next section.